MBII-Galactic-Conquest/godfinger/README.md

 >
 > Ensure `g_logExplicit` is `"3"`, `g_logSync` is `"1"`, `com_logChat` is `"2"`, and `g_logClientInfo` is `"1"` in your `server.cfg`
 >
-> Execute `"prepare.bat"` to install dependancy modules, sufficiently fill out `config jsons`, then just start the `"startRefactor.bat"`
+> Execute `"prepare.bat"` to install dependancy modules, sufficiently fill out `config jsons`, then just start the `"startDebug.bat"`

 </br>